Understanding Limit of Claim in Copyright Registration

 When you submit an application to register your work, the Copyright Office asks you to state what you authored and also to “limit” your claim by noting elements of the work that are either someone else’s authorship, or even your own prior authorship.
 While that can be confusing, it’s actually not too hard.

-Claiming copyright in your work while excluding (or disclaiming)someone else’s authorship is pretty straightforward.
-For example, if you wrote a book that includes photos or illustrations that are other people’s works, you don’t need to tell the Copyright Office who made those works or when they were made, or anything like that..
-You would simply disclaim the visual works to inform the Copyright Office that you are not claiming those as part of the book being registered.
+Claiming copyright in your work while excluding (or disclaiming) someone else’s authorship is pretty straightforward.
+For example, if you wrote a book that includes photos or illustrations that are other people’s works, you don’t need to tell the Copyright Office who made those works, when they were made, or how many of those works there are.
+In this example, you would simply disclaim the visual works to inform the Copyright Office that you are not claiming those as part of the book being registered.

 This same principle applies when you have created a derivative work,* such as an authorized screenplay based on someone else’s novel or a book sequel in a series you did not originate..
 In these examples, you have written new material based on the characters, and perhaps the plot elements, from someone else’s work.
 Here, you would simply check the “Limit of Claim” boxes to indicate that you are disclaiming literary elements (the prior author’s work) and also claiming your new authorship.
 If you want to explain any specifics, you can do so in the note to the examiner so they understand more fully.